Preparing for Surgery

 • Valuables.
 You should bring your ID and insurance cards, but leave your wallet, cash or credit cards, jewelry, and the like at home.

 • Small children.
 Anyone who comes with you should be attending to you.
-If you are accompanying a child patient you need your full attention for that child and must not be distracted by caring for other children.

 • Contact lenses. if you must wear them because you don't have glasses, bring the case with you so you can store them during the operation.